- 📖 Geeky Medics OSCE Book

 - Pin associated fracture

-An intermittent inflammatory disorder of the synovium of the hip, common in paediatric populations.
+Transient synovitis is an intermittent inflammatory disorder of the synovium of the hip, common in paediatric populations.18

-Up to 3% of children have an episode of transient synovitis at some point during their life.18
+Up to three percent of children have an episode of transient synovitis at some point during their life.18

 - Hip presents in flexion, abduction and external rotation